 Students are formally evaluated quarterly by their site supervisors.
 Evaluations will be sent to supervisors electronically.
 After completing the evaluation, the supervisor will review the evaluation with the trainee, and it will be available to the student.
 Once the student reviews and approves the evaluation it will be received and reviewed by the Assistant Program Director.
-The supervisor's fieldwork evaluation is one component of the course grade.
+The supervisor's fieldwork evaluation helps to determine the course grade.